 - Sharpness reduces at F22

-If there is any lens that users and experts recommended at the mention of best lenses for Nikon D3200, the Nikkor 50mm f1.8G is the one.
+If there is any lens that users and experts recommended as the best prime lens for Nikon D3200, the Nikkor 50mm f1.8G is the one.
 They described it as an inexpensive tool that would take your photography to the next level and give you a whole new experience of taking pictures.
 Intrigued by these comments, I took it upon myself to see what is so special about this little lens.

 Nikkor 50mm is a lightweight champion that has a rubber mount to protect it from dust and occasional moisture.
 This is not a weather-sealed lens though so keep in mind that you have to take good care of it.